(Almost-)Quantum Bell Inequalities and Device-Independent Applications: Excluding nonlocal no-signaling Boxes from the Quantum Set

-for each $d \in\left\{2, \ldots, k\right\}$. \end{lemma} In our proof for each $k$, we ignore the non-local extremal points for which $d\neq k$, because these vertices are already handled by the $(2,2,k')$ scenarios, with $k' < k$.
-In other words, in the $(2,2,k)$ Bell scenario, we only consider the non-local vertex of $\mathrm{P}$ in the above lemma with $n=k$, denote it by $PR^{(k)}$. $PR^{(k)}$ is equivalent to the box shown in Fig.~\ref{prk} up to relabeling, and we will only focus on this non-local vertex in the following proof.
+for each $d \in\left\{2, \ldots, k\right\}$. \end{lemma} Similar to the case of the PR box in $(2,2,2)$ Bell scenario, all nonlocal vertices in the above lemma with $d=k$ are equivalent up to relabeling, and without loss of generality we will only focus on the one listed above in Eq.~\eqref{eq_prk} with $d=k$, and denote it by $PR^{(k)}$.

+We now define a nonlocal game $g_k$ associated with the $PR^{(k)}$ box and examine the corresponding classical value and the optimal local deterministic winning strategies for this game.
+Later, we will demonstrate how to exclude nonlocal correlations on the boundary of the no-signaling correlation set, with a dimension of up to $4k-8$, provided the correlations can be decomposed as a convex combination of the $PR^{(k)}$ box and certain optimal local deterministic behaviors of the game $g_k$.